 6.1.
 Configuration (config)

-The following three kinds of target have been prepared for configuration use.
-All three are targets used for uClinux-dist configuration.
+The following three kinds of targets have been prepared for configuration use.
+All three targets are used for atmark-dist configuration, differing only in the way the configuration process is displayed.

 6.1.1.
 Text Screen Configuration (make config)